jzxr/jzxr.github.io/README.md

 ---
 The crawlercode.py is inclusive of a parent abstract crawler class, several social media subclasses and testing unit class.
-Similar to this markdown document, there are documemntations in place for each class.
+Similar to this markdown document, there are documentations in place for each class.
 It can be seen when you include help(classname) in the code.
 ---

 ### 5.1.1 Crawler Abstract class